List of pageants of the Church of Jesus Christ of Latter-day Saints

-This list of pageants of the Church of Jesus Christ of Latter-day Saints delineates those annual outdoor theatrical performance produced by members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+This list of pageants of the Church of Jesus Christ of Latter-day Saints delineates those annual outdoor theatrical performances produced by members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 It is reminiscent of early Christian Pageants which reenacted the world history in processional performance.
 Latter-day Saint pageants are held outdoors, they are free to the public, and typically last for a two-week period.
 In December 2018, the LDS Church announced that four pageants will phased out over the next several years.